iptables-converter: convert iptables to iptables-save format, output comes with [0:0] for iptables-restore -c

 ip6tables-converter: convert ip6tables to ip6tables-save format, output comes with [0:0] for ip6tables-restore -c

-- GNU GENERAL PUBLIC LICENSE Version 3 later
+- GNU GENERAL PUBLIC LICENSE Version 3 or any later

 - Apache License Version 2.0